esmero/archipelago-documentation/docs/advanced_twig_recipe_cards.md

 {%- endmacro html_output_search_lod -%}
 ```

-This Macro enables you to define an `html_title` variable to be used for the heading  display of a defined metadata element, another variable to use for the internal search facets URL pattern, then checks the metadata element's value for iterability (multiple versus single values).
+This Macro enables you to define an `html_title` variable to be used for the heading display of a metadata element defined as `source_datum` (notation of `data.element` when you call the Macro), define another variable of `search_facet` to use for the internal search facets URL pattern, then checks the metadata element's value for iterability (multiple versus single values).

 **Example Macro Usage for a Metadata Element**